AlexAntony3/AlexDevPath/README.md

 ## Existing Features

+All screenshots of the features are present in the responsivness test

 ### Header and Navigation Bar

 * The header and navigation bar are elements that stay consistent throughout the project.
 This provides the user with a better user experience and allows them keep engaged within the website.